aisraelov/even-g2-protocol/README.md

 This is an unofficial community project for educational purposes.
 Not affiliated with Even Realities.

 ## Discord
-For all communications, I prefer Discord.
+For all communications, I recommend Discord.
 Join the [EvenRealities Discord Server](https://discord.gg/arDkX3pr), which contains a reverse engineering channel containing many threads, including G2 RE.